tiffanyfu7/babylon-chatbot/README.md

-# WaterBoy, An AI-Powered ChatBot for Babylon Micro-Farms
+# :droplet: WaterBoy, An AI-Powered ChatBot for Babylon Micro-Farms :seedling:

 ## Table of Contents (optional)